 Outside of my studies, which I love, I enjoy travel (I embrace any opportunity to explore new surroundings), write, read, run, play board games and cards, play squash and soccer, and spend time with friends and family.

-    Union College - BA, Latin American and Caribbean Studies
+Undergraduate Degree: Union College - Bachelor in Arts, Latin American and Caribbean Studies

 Graduate Degree: American University - Master of Arts, International Relations

 Reading, Writing, Travel, Games, Soccer, Squash, Public Transportation